Murder of Georgann Hawkins: Investigation

-As Hawkins had previously lost her key to the house, Dee Nichols, Hawkins' roommate, had been waiting for the familiar rattling sound of small stones hitting the window, signaling her to run downstairs to let Hawkins into the house.
+As Hawkins had previously lost her key to the house, Dee Nichols, Hawkins's roommate, had been waiting for the familiar rattling sound of small stones hitting the window, signaling her to run downstairs to let Hawkins into the house.
 When Hawkins failed to return by 3:00 a.m., Nichols became concerned, and informed the housemother.

 By 7:45 a.m., police were on the campus to investigate.
 Standard law enforcement practices typically requires a 24-hour waiting period before launching a search for a missing adult.
 However, in view of the string of young girls who had disappeared that year in Washington, the disappearance of Hawkins was treated very differently.
-Hawkins' case was also focused with intensity because she fit the physical profile of the previous girls who had mysteriously disappeared; like the other girls, Hawkins was a young Caucasian female who was considered beautiful, intelligent, and had long brown hair that was parted in the middle.
+Hawkins's case was also focused with intensity because she fit the physical profile of the previous girls who had mysteriously disappeared; like the other girls, Hawkins was a young Caucasian female who was considered beautiful, intelligent, and had long brown hair that was parted in the middle.
 An extensive and meticulous search of the 90-foot trail that Hawkins had to take recovered no traces of evidence.

-The father of one of Hawkins' sorority sisters was a newsman; this garnered the story of her disappearance more prominent coverage in newspapers and television broadcasts than had been granted the cases of the previous missing girls.
+The father of one of Hawkins's sorority sisters was a newsman; this garnered the story of her disappearance more prominent coverage in newspapers and television broadcasts than had been granted the cases of the previous missing girls.

 Hawkins lived in room Number 8 of the Kappa Alpha Theta sorority house.
 A search of her room showed that all of her possessions (but the clothes on her back, her purse, and its contents) were still there.
-When law enforcement interviewed Hawkins' roommate she said: "Georgeann never went anyplace without leaving me the phone number where she'd be.
+When law enforcement interviewed Hawkins's roommate she said: "Georgeann never went anyplace without leaving me the phone number where she'd be.
 I know she intended to come back here last night.
 She had one more exam and then she was going home for the summer on the thirteenth."
 Police did not believe that Hawkins would have left on her own account with an exam upcoming, taking only a meager amount of supplies, and without a change of clothes.